 At the end of the 40 minutes, remove the jars from the canner using a jar lifter and place them on a clean, kitchen towel on the counter.
 Allow them to cool for 12-24 hour.
 Check to make sure each jar has sealed properly.

-In the middle of the winter, you’ll still be able to taste the summer flavor of fresh tomatoes in your homemade sauce!
+In the middle of the winter, you’ll still be able to taste the summer flavor of fresh tomatoes in your canned homemade spaghetti sauce!

 For a printable version of this recipe, click HERE.